 2. Keep it Simple, Keep it Speedy

-With approximately 2 in 3 customers abandoning their shopping cart before checkout, you’ll want to ensure that you catch their attention before leaving your site.
-A great way of doing it is with an exit popup.
+With approximately 2 in 3 customers abandoning their shopping cart before checkout, you’ll want to ensure you catch their attention before they leave your site.
+A great way of doing it is with an exit pop-up.

-An exit popup displays as your website visitor navigates to the URL bar for a different site.
-It's most effective if it has a very enticing offer.
+An exit pop-up appears as your website visitor navigates to the URL bar to open a different site.
+It's most effective when it offers a very enticing deal.

 Remember, your customer is already on their way out, so you need to give them an excellent reason to stay.